jhauberg/cards-deep-django/README.md

 # Cards Deep

-A web-based implementation of a fast-paced card game.
-Made using **django**.
+A web-based implementation of a [fast-paced card game](https://github.com/shrt/cards-deep-ruleset).
+Python and Django.

 It's supposed to end up looking something like this: